enicasoldo/allthesmalltrips.life/_posts/2017-08-24-one-day-trip-in-Brussels.md

 image:
 ---

-Why Brussels should be in your European travel list

 I have been in Belgium several times in the last two years but I haven’t visit its capital until last August.
 So I set to explore this city in a one day trip before leaving Flanders: I could never move away without see Brussels, heart of Europe and multicultural community example.

 Brussels is only one hour by train from Antwerp, the city where I live: 60 km that draws all the possible differences that could exist between cities in the same country.
 The Belgian capital is a fairly compact city where It is easy to go around by foot for a seesighting of the main spots of interest.